Waleed18574/PowerBIPortfolio/Project_1_Sedismart_Revenue_Analysis/README.md

 ## Introduction
 **Scenario:**\
 SEDISMART is an imaginary office furniture &equipment company and the management has a meeting soon in which they discuss the business-status.
 The tasks were to provide a revenue analysis by multiple criteria using different business metrics.
-Furthermore, I received a business request to perform a revenue breakdown by different criteria and to show that in an interactive self-service dashboard.
+Furthermore, I received a business request to perform a revenue breakdown by different criterias and to show that in an interactive self-service dashboard.

 **Data Source:**\
 Excel file containing the budget, staff, clients, sales, purchases and products tables.